Eunice Muñoz

-Eunice Muñoz, OSE, GCIH (30 July 1928 – 15 April 2022) was a Portuguese actress, considered one of the best Portuguese actresses ever.
-She was born in Amareleja, Portugal.
+Eunice Muñoz, OSE, GCIH (30 July 1928 – 15 April 2022) was a Portuguese actress, considered one of the best Portuguese actresses of all time.

+Early life and career

+Eunice Muñoz was born in Amareleja, Portugal.
 She studied at the Portuguese National Conservatory, nowadays the Lisbon Theatre and Film School (Escola Superior de Teatro e Cinema).

 Muñoz was awarded the title of honoris causa by the University of Évora in 2009.

+Death

 She died in Carnaxide on 15 April 2022, at the age of 93.